simonaertssen/MIT-6.172-Performance-Engineering-of-Software-Systems/Week 5 Theory of Performance Engineering/README.md

 # Theory of Performance Engineering
 This week, we will be taking a look at some of the theory behind our approaches to parallelise programs.
 It is important to set the GitHub theme to 'light' as there is no support yet for math equations in the 'dark' mode.
+Solutions to the book 'Introduction To Algorithms' can be found [here](https://walkccc.me/CLRS/).

 As a quick recap, here are some of the important definitions: